 Hospital: 100km (1.5 hours)

 - Shop: 30km (40 minutes)

 Camp Adounia is deep in the southern Moroccan desert, about 8 hours' driving time south of Marrakech, 4 hours from Ouarzazate and 1.5 hours from Zagora, which is the nearest large town.

-Ouarzazate (260km / 4 hrs) has a few domesitc and international flights.
-Otherwise Marrakech (455km / 8 hrs) has a wider range.
+Ouarzazate (260km / 4 hrs) has a few domestic and international flights.
+Otherwise Marrakech (455km / 8 hrs).